$0 Northwest Territories Foster Care Quick-Start Checklist

 The 2020 federal Bill C-92 — An Act respecting First Nations, Inuit and Métis children, youth and families — has significantly strengthened the legal standing of customary care by affirming the right of Indigenous governing bodies to exercise jurisdiction over child and family services under their own laws.
 In the NWT, this means that the Inuvialuit Regional Corporation, the Tłı̨chǫ Government, the Dene Nation, and other Indigenous bodies have increasing authority to determine how customary care is structured and recognized for children from their communities.

-For Inuvialuit children specifically, the Inuvialuit Qitunrariit Inuuniarnikkun Maligaksat (the Inuvialuit Family Way of Living Law) — which came into force in 2021 — creates a framework for Inuvialuit-led customary care that prioritizes keeping Inuvialuit children within the Inuvialuit Settlement Region and connected to Inuvialuit community and culture.
+For Inuvialuit children specifically, the Inuvialuit Qitunrariit Inuuniarnikkun Maligaksat (the Inuvialuit Family Way of Living Law) — which came into force in 2021 — supports Inuvialuit beneficiaries remaining in or returning to the Inuvialuit Settlement Region and staying connected to Inuvialuit community and culture.

 Free Download